 Generic Name: naproxen (na PROX en), naproxen sodium (na PROX en SOW de um)

 How often do you need pain relief?
-If you suffer from low back pain, an aching knee, strained muscles, arthritis, throbbing headaches, or any other myriad of painful conditions, you are not alone.
+If you suffer from low back pain, an aching knee, strained muscles, arthritis, throbbing headaches, tooth pain or any other myriad of painful conditions, you are not alone.
 It is estimated that chronic pain (pain lasting over 3 months) affects more than 100 million Americans.
 In fact, pain affects more Americans than diabetes, heart disease and cancer combined.

-Medications in the class of drugs known as NSAIDs (nonsteroidal anti-inflammatory drugs) are the workhorse of pain and fever relief for millions of Americans.
+Medications in the class of drugs known as NSAIDs (nonsteroidal anti-inflammatory drugs) are the workhorse of pain and fever relief for millions of people.
 Not surprisingly, NSAIDs are one of the most commonly used class of drugs in the world.

 Available in various formulations with or without a prescription, NSAIDs work to relieve inflammation and pain by inhibiting cyclooxygenase and reducing prostaglandin production - in other words, blocking a mechanism of pain.
 However, this pain relief does not come without important warnings for effective and safe use of naproxen products.

 1. Naproxen and naproxen sodium are available in many forms

-You can take naproxen orally by tablet or as a liquid suspension, in an extended-release formulation, surrounded by an enteric coating, combined with a proton pump inhibitor to help protect your stomach, with a decongestant to relieve sinus pressure, or even combined with an antimigraine medicine or an agent to help you sleep.
+You can take naproxen orally by tablet, capsule or as a liquid suspension, in an extended-release formulation, surrounded by an enteric coating, combined with a proton pump inhibitor to help protect your stomach, with a decongestant to relieve sinus pressure, or even combined with an antimigraine medicine or an agent to help you sleep.
 You can get it with a prescription, or without.

 Naproxen comes in two forms - either as the base naproxen or as the salt form naproxen sodium.
 Both the base and salt forms work the same way to relieve pain.
 There is one difference -- naproxen base on a milligram-per-milligram basis is slightly stronger than naproxen sodium.
 Here’s how it works out -- 220, 275, or 550 mg of naproxen sodium equals 200, 250, and 500 mg of naproxen, respectively.
 However, you don’t need to worry about any conversion as these slight differences are already taken into account when the dose is determined.
 Just follow your directions on the label.

 2. Familiar naproxen products: